Geometric Floquet theory

 Despite this progress, many fundamental questions remain unanswered.
 For instance, an ambiguity in defining a unique rotating frame strongly limits the physical interpretation of the Floquet Hamiltonian, cf.~Fig.~\ref{fig:introduction}d: quantum-simulating ground state physics or filling of energy bands at a fixed chemical potential is a priori ill-posed, yet highly desirable.
 Moreover, the explicit numerical calculation of $\HF$ is a computationally challenging problem for many-body quantum systems since it requires solving exponentially many (in the number of particles) differential equations.
 So far, known approximation techniques rely predominantly on perturbative expansions in the small-period regime $T{\to}0$; however, these expansions are known to diverge, restricting the analytical handle on periodically driven systems~\cite{dallesio2013_heating,dallesio2014_heating,Eckardt2015_VanVleck,dalessio2016_heating,Bukov2016_resonances}.
-Finally, from a practical standpoint, Floquet-engineering quantum matter is a complex task due to the implicit definition of $\HF$ via $H(t)$, cf.~Eq.~\eqref{eq:Floquet}; thus, Floquet engineering currently relies on developing physical intuition rather than being amenable to an algorithmic procedure.

-We address these challenges by providing a formulation of Floquet's theorem based on concepts from quantum geometry, such as the adiabatic gauge potential $\A$ and the geometric phase $\gamma$.
-We first prove that the lab frame Hamiltonian $H(t)$ generates transitionless driving for the Floquet eigenstates, and plays the role of a counterdiabatic (CD) Hamiltonian~\cite{Berry2009_CD,Demirplak2003_CD,Demirplak2005_CD,Demirplak2008_CD,delCampo2013_CD,Jarzynski2013_STA,Kolodrubetz2017_GeometryReview,GuryOdelin2019_STA}
+We address these challenges by providing a formulation of Floquet's theorem based on concepts from quantum geometry, like the adiabatic gauge potential (AGP) $\A$ and the geometric phase $\gamma$.
+We first prove that the lab frame Hamiltonian $H(t)$ generates transitionless driving for Floquet eigenstates, and plays the role of a counterdiabatic (CD) Hamiltonian~\cite{Berry2009_CD,Demirplak2003_CD,Demirplak2005_CD,Demirplak2008_CD,delCampo2013_CD,Jarzynski2013_STA,Kolodrubetz2017_GeometryReview,GuryOdelin2019_STA}